hypersign-protocol/hack/solana/README.md

 ## Use Case

-For this hackathon, we took a simple use case where a user wants to
+For this hackathon, we took a simple use case;

 Meet Jhon!